sharpar/tidytabs/Collabration.md

 5. Plan your collaboration ahead
   - Which roles will individuals take on?
     We will be using the Scrum process.
-We will assign the Product Leader, scrum master, developers, QAs (test cases), some people will do the implementation and deployment in the next meeting based on member strengths and preferences..
+We will assign the Product Leader, scrum master, developers, QAs (test cases) and intergration in the next meeting based on member strengths and preferences..
   - How will you make decisions?
     Based on member’s preference? respect people’s decision due the their past experience
 6. github/git How will you collaborate?